laidbackware/cloud-code-server-init/README.md

 - You must have set you instance to allow HTTPS traffic
 - Your instance must have an external IP
 - You must have 1 registered DNS zone
-- You must have jq and Google Cloud SDK installed sudo apt install jq
+- You must have the Google Cloud SDK installed

 ## GCP Steps
 1. SSH into the instance using the ubuntu user and clone this repo